gegelati/gegelati-tutorial/docs/_pages/index.md

 toc_sticky: true
 ---

-The objective of this tutorial is to gently guide you through the training of your first Tangled Program Graph (TPG) with the [<span style="font-variant: small-caps;">Gegelati</span>](https://github.com/gegelati/gegelati) library.
+The objective of this tutorial is to guide you through the training of your first Tangled Program Graph (TPG) with the [<span style="font-variant: small-caps;">Gegelati</span>](https://github.com/gegelati/gegelati) library.
 People following this tutorial are assumed to be already acquainted with basic structural and evolutionary concepts of TPGs.
 In case you're not already familiar with these concepts, a basic introduction to these concepts and to <span style="font-variant: small-caps;">Gegelati</span> can be found in the [linked 10-minute video](https://youtu.be/t0Ta5Vo5h7s).